Love French Food

 • Then fold in another quarter of the flour and then another quarter of the melted butter.

 • Continue folding in the flour and melted butter in quarters until it has all been mixed in.
+The madeleine batter is light and delicate, so treat it accordingly.

 • Leave the mixture to stand for about 10 minutes.
+(In the fridge if your kitchen is warm.)

 • Bake in the pre-heated oven for about 12 minutes until a needle inserted in the centre comes out clean.